lukehartfield/SmartDocApprover/medium_post/final_medium_report.md

 ![Ensemble outlook](https://raw.githubusercontent.com/RogueTex/StreamingDataforModelTraining/main/assets/images/Ensemble_Outlook.png)

 ### The Four Ensembles!
+We stack four layers so each stage is robust on its own and hands richer signals to the next.
+No single weak model can derail the pipeline.
 1) **Document Classification (ViT + ResNet + stacking)**
    - Global layout + texture cues; meta-learner balances them.
    - Outcome: **98%** accuracy on single models; the ensemble gates to 100% on our validation/test set, ensuring only receipts flow downstream.